 The valuation allowance includes \$15,690 related to losses acquired through acquisitions.
 To the extent that future realization of such carryforwards exceeds the Company's current estimates, additional benefits received will be recorded as a reduction of goodwill.
 In assessing the realizability of carryforwards and other deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-The Company adjusts the valuation allowance in the period management determines it is more likely than
+The Company adjusts the valuation allowance in the period management determines it is more likely than not that deferred tax assets will or will not be realized.

-14. DISCONTINUED OPERATIONS, ASSETS HELD FOR SALE, DIVESTITURES AND EXTRAORDINARY ITEM
+15. DISCONTINUED OPERATIONS, ASSETS HELD FOR SALE, DIVESTITURES AND EXTRAORDINARY ITEM